Coronavirus Response FAQs

-What will students need for technology capabilities this semester?
+What do students need for technology capabilities this semester?

 After the Thanksgiving break, all students will be finishing the final two weeks of the semester and the one-week final exam/assessment period remotely.
 Students should have access to a reliable computer (desktop, laptop, or quality tablet) and internet service.

-Different.
-The College has done an in-depth inventory of all its learning spaces and has made noticeable changes to how each will function.
-All classrooms will be following state and federal guidelines regarding physical distancing and disinfecting/cleaning.
-Other spaces, such as designated outdoor classrooms, various greenspaces, and common areas, also will be used.
+The College has done an in-depth inventory of all its learning spaces and has made noticeable changes to how each functions.
+All classrooms are following state and federal guidelines regarding physical distancing and disinfecting/cleaning.
+Other spaces, such as designated outdoor classrooms, various green spaces, and common areas, also are being used.

 How can I meet my professor for office hours?

-Your professors will be holding office hours this semester.
+Your professors are holding office hours this semester.
 Most will probably be held remotely.
 The times and format will be posted on your syllabi.

 Will the Office of Career Education and Professional Development still be assisting students with internships, résumé writing, and other services?